SIMPLE IRA vs. 401(k) Plans

 - Companies located in a state where employers are mandated to provide access to a retirement savings account may offer a SIMPLE plan to meet these requirements.

-- Or, a small business may qualify for a SIMPLE plan, but may ultimately decide that the extra flexibility and features of a traditional 401(k) plan are a better fit for their workforce.
+- A small business may qualify for a SIMPLE plan, but may ultimately decide that the extra flexibility and features of a traditional 401(k) plan are a better fit for their workforce.

 - Depending on the retirement plans traditionally offered in a particular industry, a company may choose to provide a certain level of benefits to employees to remain competitive.

-Retirement plans not only allow employers to claim a tax deduction for contributions, but can also help to attract and retain valuable employees.
 Your financial or employee benefits advisor can assist you when evaluating a SIMPLE IRA vs. 401(k) plan.
-Those familiar with the latest tax laws and retirement plan structures can guide you toward the best options available, enabling you to choose a plan that meets your needs.
+Those familiar with the latest tax laws and retirement plan structures can guide you toward the best options available, so you can choose a plan that meets your needs.